-And yet the masses willingly endure a system of ritualised financial degradation which leaves millions without even the most basic daily nutrition and many more struggling to make ends meet.
+And yet the masses willingly endure a system of ritualised financial degradation which leaves millions without basic daily nutrition and many more struggling to make ends meet.
 So, in the UK at least, borrowing to buy food, clothing and shelter becomes an unavoidable normality.
 Meanwhile a tiny minority of individuals control more than 80% of the nation’s wealth.

 The economy of the UK is founded on debt – student debt, housing debt, consumer debt, personal debt.
 According to the ONS and the Money Charity, at January 2020 total household debt stood at £1.68 trillion of which £1.51 trillion was housing debt.
 The remaining £170 billion is unsecured debt and doesn’t include student loans etc.

 Debt is used to control the largest number of people efficiently whilst expending the least effort.
-We have been made to accept the inevitability of debt conditioned by those who relentlessly capitalise on the misery it causes.
+People have been made to accept the inevitability of debt conditioned by those who relentlessly capitalise on the misery it causes.
 For most, debt is used increasingly to pay for basic necessities: a vehicle to get to work, housing, clothing, healthcare, food and education.
-For the poorest among us that debt is paid for many times over, through work, through taxes, through the interest paid on the loans, through diminished opportunity and choice, through poor health and reduced life expectancy.
+For the poorest among us, that debt is paid for many times over, through work, through taxes, through the interest paid on the loans, through diminished opportunity and choice, through poor health and reduced life expectancy.

 For a debt to exist, both parties must agree that it does.

 Unless inequality is addressed positively, directly, with an honest willingness to listen, I believe people will seek alternative, more aggressive means to take what is rightfully theirs.